By Harlan Garbell

 So, when I walk around a lake under a beautiful sky, I can now listen to a novel while getting needed exercise.
 When I’m finished walking I can come home and still continue listening to my book.
 And what was once considered “wasted” time, (e.g. folding clothes, cutting vegetables, etc.) is now a new opportunity to “read.”
 I was supplementing my ability to enjoy a novel at times when I could not read.

 Like other people, I have constructed psychological barriers about many things in daily life without a clearer examination of their usefulness.
-And I often stubbornly resist considering change out of fear, comfort, inertia, etc. Reframing, I found, is just a tool that could help in the process of letting go of unhelpful, or perhaps even useless, mental constructs to hopefully make your life a little better.
+And I often stubbornly resist considering change out of fear, comfort, inertia, etc. Reframing, I found, is just a tool that could help in the process of letting go of unhelpful, or perhaps even useless, mental constructs to hopefully make one’s life a little better.
 You’re never too old and it’s not too late.

 Harlan Garbell is president of HumanistsMN.